RayCyr/Project_1/Project_1/README Cloud Security Project.md

   - _TODO: Enter the playbook file._

-This document contains the following details:                                                                                                                1.
-Description of the Topology
+This document contains the following details
+1. Description of the Topology
 2. Access Policies
 3. ELK Configuration
-4. Beats in Use
+-Beats in Use
-5. Machines Being Monitored
+-Machines Being Monitored
-6. How to Use the Ansible Build
+4. How to Use the Ansible Build

 ### Description of the Topology

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.
 Load balancing ensures that the application will be highly **available**, in addition to restricting **overload** to the network.
 Load balancers protect **availablity**

+Jump Box
 The advantage of a jump box is that a jumpbox allows for the **secure adminstration of web servers.**

+Elk Server
 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.

+Filebeat
 Filebeat watches for changes to files and when the changes were done.

+Metric
 -Metricbeat records metrics from the operating system and from services running on a server.

 The configuration details of each machine may be found below.